2023 UGC Teaching Award

 Obligations of the Awardees

 The awardees will become “ambassadors of good teaching” in their universities as well as the entire UGC sector.
-Awardees may be invited to present their teaching philosophies and share experiences at, among other occasions, the Presentation Ceremony of the UGC Teaching Award to be held in September / October 2022, as well as in the video programme to be produced by UGC for publicising awardees’ contribution and achievements.
+Awardees may be invited to present their teaching philosophies and share experiences at, among other occasions, the Presentation Ceremony of the UGC Teaching Award to be held in Autumn 2023, as well as in the video programme to be produced by UGC for publicising awardees’ contribution and achievements.